 Perfmatters is a speed optimization plugin.
 Which aims to make any WordPress website load faster than before.

-I’ve been very cautious about page loading time and performance here at BforBloggers.
-I started from shared hosting, then migrated to managed WordPress hosting, just for the sake of getting a better user experience.
+I’ve been very cautious about page loading time and performance here at BforBloggers from the beginning.
+I started with shared hosting, then migrated to managed WordPress hosting, just for the sake of getting a better user experience.
+Even when I didn’t really have to.

 Permatters is a simple plugin that allows you to disable certain scripts, code snippets, and parts of your WordPress website.